 So if you’re struggling to meet your protein needs (a distinct possibility if you’re vegan) and want to build muscle—or maybe you’re an older adult who wants to ensure you’re at least not losing important muscle tissue—you may want to look into supplementing your daily protein intake with amino acids.

-Just make sure you look for a formula that provides a balanced supply of all nine essential amino acids.
+It is of critical importance to take a formula that provides a balanced supply of all nine essential amino acids.
 That way, you can be sure you’re getting all the benefits amino acid nutrition can provide.
+Look no further than Amino Co supplements.
+Always balanced for optimal human health.